schneems/rust_macro_tutorial/docs/020_proc_macro_start.md

 :::-> $ grep -A1000 'pub fn cache_diff' cache_diff_derive/src/lib.rs | awk '/^}/ {print; exit} {print}'
 ```

-It calls a function `create_cache_diff` which returns a `syn::Result<proc_macro2::TokenStream>>`.
+It calls a function `create_cache_diff`, which returns a `syn::Result<proc_macro2::TokenStream>>`.
 That's either a parse error or a stream of tokens.
-In the event of a problem, we want to map it into a pretty compile error with source code highlighting where the issue happend with underlines and arrows and all that nice output that Rust users know and love.
-Inside of the `create_cache_diff` function I added a call to the `quote::quote!` macro:
+In the event of a problem, we want to map it into a pretty compile error with source code highlighting where the issue happened with underlines and arrows and all that nice output that Rust users know and love.
+Inside the `create_cache_diff` function, I added a call to the `quote::quote!` macro:

 ```rust
 :::-> $ grep -A1000 'fn create_cache_diff' cache_diff_derive/src/lib.rs | awk '/^}/ {print; exit} {print}'
 ```

-This macro takes converts text into rust code, we can also pass in variables, but for now we just want the code to compile.
+This macro converts text into rust code.
+We can also pass in variables, but we just want the code to compile for now.
 Verify your code builds:

 ```term
 :::>> print.text $ cargo build
 :::-- $ cargo build --offline
 ```

 Congrats!
 You just wrote your first proc macro!
-To use it we'll need to expose it through our non-derive crate that also carries the trait definition.
-First declare a dependency on our derive crate:
+We'll need to expose it through our non-derive crate, which also carries the trait definition.
+First, declare a dependency on our derive crate:

 ```toml
 :::>> file.append cache_diff/Cargo.toml